 Before operating systems, one had to learn complex coding in order to get something to work.
 With the creation of operating systems, computers became more accessible to the public.

 Windows was originally an extension to Microsoft's own coding system MS-DOS back in 1985.
 With Windows, people could easily browse through their files and do other simple functions much more quickly.
 Windows has grown in popularity and became the most popular OS in the world, having the support of PC makers like Dell, Gateway, and HP.
 Windows has gone through many iterations, starting with the MS-DOS days having Windows versions 1.0, 2.0, 3.0, 3.1, and 3.11.
 Then came Windows NT 3.0-4.0 and Windows 2000 (oriented toward business) and the Windows 9x operating systems including Windows 95, 98, and ME (oriented toward home users).
-The 9x line was dropped and later versions of Windows have been based on NT, continuing the line from 2000 through XP, Vista, and now Windows 7 (released on October 22, 2009).
+By the 2000's, Microsoft stopped building Windows versions based on DOS in favor of NET, starting with Windows XP.

-The newest edition, Windows 7, provides gamers with a games browser that notifies the user of patches and updates for some games as they become available.
+Windows 7 provides gamers with a games browser that notifies the user of patches and updates for some games as they become available.
 Windows 7 is generally faster than Vista and fixes many of the issues people had with that OS such as intrusive Security settings and sluggish performance, Windows 7 also comes with DirectX 11.
 Dirt2 was among the first games to support this.

 In May 2010, Valve released Steam for Mac OS X, and ported all of their Source games to the Mac platform by the end of 2010.
 Valve is hoping for the expansion of Mac gaming in the near future.